DO YOU JUST WANT TO JUST FINISH A RACE OR DO YOU WANT TO PODIUM?... ARE YOU A COMPETATOR OR COMPETATIVE ?

 Interested?
 For further information, email me.

 I don't have a "box of training plans" or a file entitled "plans-in-a-box".
 I like the K.I.S.S.
 O.F.F. principle -- Keep It Simple Stupid, Or Face Frustration.
 There are a lot of training plans out there that are based on optimum conditions -- a rich, unemployed, young, extremely talented, highly dedicated, very well-organized athlete.
 That combination doesn't exist and that's why coaches get paid -- to encourage, direct, explain, and step back and look at the "big picture".
-You can't successfuly take an inflexible, highly structured pre-planned plan and make an athlete fit into it.
+You can't successfully take an inflexible, highly structured pre-planned plan and make an athlete fit into it.

 In discussions with the athlete, a lot a questions need to be specifically asked and honestly answered BEFORE a plan is developed.